The Three Disciplines of Business Models

-Let’s take, for example, three manufacturers of polymers: Dow, DuPont, and General Electric (GE).
+As an example, let’s consider three polymer manufacturers: Dow, DuPont, and General Electric (GE).
 Dow is an operational excellence-focused company.
 Their message would be “Whatever you want, we have it cheaper.”
 DuPont is a product/technology-focused company.
 Their message would be “We have a better product than what you’re using now.”
-GE is a customer-focused company.
+GE is a customer intimacy-focused company.
 Their message would be “However you want the product, we’ll make it work for you.”

 Key Elements of Business Model Development